Built to Spill

 Until 2002, Vashti Bunyan (descendant of John) resided, seemingly permanently, in the 'Where are they now?' file, having left behind one perfect album in 1970's gorgeous Just Another Diamond Day (*****), subsequently disappearing into obscurity.
 The much-fêted Devendra Banhart helped her reappear in the whatever-we're-calling-this-decade, with her second album, Lookaftering, appearing in 2005, 35 years after her debut.
 Was it worth the wait?
 Oh yes...
 It's hard to say at this stage whether it's quite as good as ...Diamond Day, but Vashti's gentle, intimate voice remains almost unchanged, along with her beautiful songs; a female Nick Drake, anyone?
 I think it'll take more listens than I have time to give this now for its charms to become fully apparent, so I'm not even going to try to pinpoint highlights, only to say that this is one of the most stunning singer-songwriter albums you'll hear all year, or probably decade.

-Producer Max Richter plays keyboard, wind and percussion instruments on the album, including what I believe to be a real Mellotron on three tracks.
+Producer Max Richter plays keyboard, wind and percussion instruments on the album, including Mellotron on three tracks.
 Against The Sky and Turning Backs have sublime flute parts that could almost have been played by a real one, with the latter juxtaposing it against a cor anglais, plus what I take to be a very background flute part on Feet Of Clay, as there's nothing else obvious on the track.
+Real?
+It's hard to tell, but I'm inclined to leave this here, at least for now.
 Anyway, you shouldn't be buying this for its fairly low Mellotronic content, but for its pastoral beauty and because Vashti Bunyan needs to be welcomed back.
 Quite beautiful.

 Lost Photograph (2002, 45.27) ***½/T